The Onedin Line: The Charlotte Rhodes

-In the TV series James Onedin’s first ship, the Charlotte Rhodes, was portrayed by a schooner of the same name, built in 1904 in Fjellebroens Shipyard, Denmark, by F. Hoffman.
+In the TV series James Onedin's first ship, the Charlotte Rhodes, was portrayed by a schooner of the same name, built in 1904 in Fjellebroens Shipyard, Denmark, by F. Hoffman.
 She appeared in the series from 1971 until 1976.
 Later the ship became unseaworthy so she was dropped from the series.
-While some sources suggest she was replaced by another schooner called Kathleen and May, there is nothing in that ship’s history to support this.
-The original Charlotte Rhodes was a victim of arson in the mid/late '70s in Holland before the end of the series.
+While some sources suggest she was replaced by another schooner called Kathleen and May, there is nothing in that ship's history to support this.
+The original Charlotte Rhodes was a victim of arson in October 1979 in the Netherlands before the end of the series.
 The first link between the Kathleen & May and the Charlotte Rhodes was not made until 2005.

+Fictional history

 The topsail schooner Charlotte Rhodes was originally owned by Captain Joshua Webster.
 His spinster daughter Anne was married by James Onedin, in order to become a ship-owner.
 A shrewd and often ruthless operator, James soon built up a fleet, assisted by the loyal Mr (later Captain) Baines (Howard Lang).
-His other sailing ships included the Pampero, the Medusa, the Søren Larsen, the ex-Portuguese slaver “Maria di Gloria”, the Neptune, the Falcon, the Trident, the Osprey, the "Orphia", the "Oberon", the “Orpheus”, the “Esther Lohse”, the "Osiris", the steamship Shearwater, the Christian Radich, the Thorsoe, the steamer Black Pearl, the Jenny Peak renamed the Letty Gaunt, the Ondine, the Orlando, the Star of Bethlehem, the Teawynd and the Lady Lazenby.
-He also initiated the building of a steamship, the Anne Onedin (until the death of his wife, to be named the Golden Nugget, and briefly named the “Scotch Lass” after her dubious acquisition by Mr Frazer for the shell company, The Wirral Steam Navigation Company).
+His other sailing ships included the Pampero, the Medusa, the Søren Larsen, the ex-Portuguese slaver "Maria di Gloria", the Neptune, the Falcon, the Trident, the Osprey, the "Orphia", the "Oberon", the "Orpheus", the "Esther Lohse", the "Osiris", the steamship Shearwater, the Christian Radich, the Thorsoe, the steamer Black Pearl, the Jenny Peak renamed the Letty Gaunt, the Ondine, the Orlando, the Star of Bethlehem, the Teawynd and the Lady Lazenby.
+He also initiated the building of a steamship, the Anne Onedin (until the death of his wife, to be named the Golden Nugget, and briefly named the "Scotch Lass" after her dubious acquisition by Mr Frazer for the shell company, The Wirral Steam Navigation Company).